FreeTymeKiyan/freetymekiyan.github.io/source/_posts/system_design/Ways-to-Build-A-Distributed-System.md

 Assume that we know the relations between our data objects, we can assess the approximate size of the data to be stored.
 For example, in a simple twitter problem, we have 10 million users and each of them post 1 tweet per day.
 Each tweet contains 140 characters.
 If we assume 2 bytes per character, it will be 2 * 140 * 10bln = 2.6 TB for a day.

 After a quick analysis on all possible data to be stored, there can be some data that takes up majority of the storage space.
 It is important to have a rough idea about the size of the data that the system will need to handle.
-Approperiate design decisions base on this.
+Appropriate design decisions base on this.

 #### Adding Indexes